 - Improving performance: Enhancing mainframe performance is another way to cut costs and enhance operations.
 By reducing the elapsed time for BATCH workloads and tuning DB2, companies can save both money and time.

-- Greater capacity: The explosive growth of data volumes is driving a demand for more capacity.
-Companies need to support new applications, process and store massive quantiles of data, and use advanced data analytics to improve their decision making.
+- Greater capacity: The explosive growth of data volumes is driving demand for more capacity.
+Companies need to support new applications, process and store massive quantiles of data and use advanced data analytics to improve their decision making.

 - Cloud operations: Mainframes need to successfully integrate with cloud computing technologies to remain relevant.
 The advantages of mainframes for use in cloud computing include security, scalability, a flexible infrastructure, consolidated workloads, and more.

 - Staffing shortages: The shortage of qualified mainframe operators is an ongoing problem that calls for creative solutions.
 There may be approximately 84,000 open positions in the field by 2020.
 This shortage is driven by the lack of educational courses and false impressions of the mainframe as legacy technology.
 Outsourcing will continue to be a successful approach to addressing these staffing shortages.